Just another day, just another compliance framework we would like to help you learn about! Today, we are taking up the ISO 27001 framework.

 - Have an ISO audit performed by a third-party auditor

-There are two steps to the external audit.
-Stage 1 audit comprises a thorough documentation review in which an external ISO 27001 auditor examines an organization’s policies and processes to ensure they comply with the ISO standard and the ISMS.
-The auditor performs tests in Stage 2 to check that an organization’s ISMS was correctly designed, implemented, and is functioning properly.
+An ISO 27001 audit consists of two main stages.
+Stage 1 includes a thorough documentation review, where an external ISO 27001 auditor examines an organisation’s policies and processes to ensure they align with the ISO standard and its Information Security Management System (ISMS).
+In Stage 2, the auditor performs practical tests to verify that the ISMS is correctly designed, properly implemented, and operating effectively.

-Although an ISO 27001 certification is valid for three years, ISO mandates annual surveillance audits to ensure that the ISMS and its associated controls continue to function properly.
-This means that an organization’s ISMS must undergo an external audit every 12 months during the three-year cycle.
+Although ISO 27001 certification remains valid for three years, ISO requires annual surveillance as part of the ongoing ISO 27001 audit cycle.
+This ensures that the ISMS and its related controls continue to function properly, meaning organisations must undergo an external audit every 12 months during the three-year certification period.